thomasms/physicstom.com/content/blog/RRR/index.md

 And so forth...
 OK, not all are common, but the main one I would like to highlight, and feel particularly defines legacy code - lack of tests.

 So why do developers have such complaints?
-Well I have defined some 'laws' of programming.
-Well not quite laws, more anecdotal views.
+Well I have defined some 'laws' of programming, or should I say more anecdotal views.

 ![Laws](./laws.png)